Danielle Diegisser Pushes the Limits in Metabolic Research

 Through her work as a lab manager at NYMC, she became friends with many of her colleagues who were also Ph.D. students or alumni of the College.
 “They would talk about their classes, namely pharmacology.
 I always avoided pharmacology because I thought I wouldn’t be good at it, but the more they talked about it, the more I became interested.
 Pharmacology is fascinating because the focus is on the whole body system.
 You’re combining all the research from others and turning it into something functional and useful.
 I wanted to contribute to that.”

-In 2022, Diegisser ended her lab manager role and enrolled in NYMC, now, working under the mentorship of Victor G. Garcia, Ph.D. ’15, assistant professor of pharmacology, and Michal L. Schwartzman, Ph.D., professor and chair of the Department of Pharmacology, with their support, she is collaborating with researchers who are interested in the ligand-receptor interaction between 20-HETE and its receptor GPR75, and how it contributes to pathways that drive obesity, cardiovascular complications, and metabolic dysfunction.
+In 2022, Diegisser ended her lab manager role and enrolled in NYMC, now, working under the mentorship of Victor G. Garcia, Ph.D. ’15, associate professor of pharmacology, and Michal L. Schwartzman, Ph.D., professor and chair of the Department of Pharmacology, with their support, she is collaborating with researchers who are interested in the ligand-receptor interaction between 20-HETE and its receptor GPR75, and how it contributes to pathways that drive obesity, cardiovascular complications, and metabolic dysfunction.
 Recently, GPR75 has become a major therapeutic target for obesity and metabolic disease around the world.

 Within the topic, her research is focused on therapeutic implications and mechanisms associated with the water-soluble GPR75 blocker, AAA, in the prevention and reversal of diet-induced cardiometabolic complications, including weight gain, diabetes, insulin resistance, and end-organ damage in the form of non-alcoholic or metabolic-associated fatty liver disease (NAFLD/MAFLD) phenotypes.